 Wilford Bridge Road Speed Reduction

-Bromeswell Parish Council has confirmed that they are unable to fund the speed reduction costs.
-I have not received a response from Cllr Reid.
+There has been no further progress on this project since the last meeting.
+I have contacted Cllr Reid and Bromeswell Parish Council regarding contributing to the costs.
+Bromeswell PC will be discussing the request on the 15th May but I have not received a response from Cllr Reid.
 Cllr Nicoll has offered £1k from his Highways Locality Budget.

 Saddlemaker’s Lane, Lodge Farm Lane and St Audry’s Lane – speed reduction and management